thislight/luring/README.md

 # Luring
 Luring is a callback-style interface for Lua to "io_uring", which is the latest asynchronous I/O framework introduced in Linux Kernel 5.1.

+Luring uses liburing internally, you sould have installed liburing to compile it.

 ## Usage
 ````
 local luring = require "luring"